nasa/Transform-to-Open-Science/docs/Area2_Capacity_Sharing/Open-Science-101/modules/Module_5/Lesson_3/readme.md

 ## Combining Open Results for Scientific Reporting and Publications

 Scientific publications have traditionally remained one of the most popular modes of reporting and publication.
-Over the last decade, it has become a standard practice to submit pre-peer reviewed manuscripts on preprint servers (such as [a rXiv](https://arxiv.org/)) to speed access to research before the peer-reviewed journal articles are published (discussed in Lesson 2).
+Over the last decade, it has become a standard practice to submit pre-peer reviewed manuscripts on preprint servers (such as [arXiv](https://arxiv.org/)) to speed access to research before the peer-reviewed journal articles are published (discussed in Lesson 2).
 The publication system has also evolved massively.
 Journal articles are no longer about writing overview and summary of research, but can be used to share articles on software, data, education materials and more.

 ### EHTC Case Study: Capturing Results on Activities Ranging From Collaboration to Observations, Image Generation to Interpretation